Kundt spacetimes minimally coupled to scalar field: Singular model

 hence the Pleba\'{n}ski spinor has three nonzero components $\chi_{0},\chi_{1},\chi_{2}$ and so the Petrov--Pleba\'{n}ski type is II according to the classification process described in \cite{Zakhary2}.
 In this case the Segre type is necessarily $[2,11]$.
 This means that the Ricci tensor is non-degenerate and there is no invariance group associated with it.

 From the Weyl scalars and the metric functions one can observe that point $\zeta=0$ (see (\ref{singularity})) looks like a curvature singularity of our solution.
-We can confirm this by computing Ricci and Kretschman scalars
+We can confirm this by computing the Ricci and the Kretschman scalars

-The singularity is located on the cylinder with nonzero radius $\rho=\sqrt{x^{2}+y^{2}}=\exp(-\frac{a}{2})$ which lies along the direction of propagation of the possible gravitational waves.
-This singularity is evidently sourced by the scalar field, namely its spatial part $\psi$ which influences the geometrically important function $P$ through (\ref{equationP}).
-Considering the metric (\ref{ourmetric}) and function $P$ (\ref{functionP}) the induced metric on this cylinder is diverging.
-Naturally, one considers only range of coordinates $x,y$ covering the exterior of this singular cylinder.
+The singularity is located on the coordinate cylinder with nonzero radius $\rho=\sqrt{x^{2}+y^{2}}=\exp(-\frac{a}{2})$ which lies along the direction of propagation of the possible gravitational waves.
+This singularity is evidently sourced by the scalar field, namely its spatial part $\psi$ which influences the geometrically important function $\tilde{P}$ through (\ref{equationP}).
+Considering the metric (\ref{ourmetric}) and the function $\tilde{P}$ (\ref{functionP}) the physical circumference of the cylinder is zero while it is in the finite spatial distance from any point outside of this cylinder.
+Naturally, one considers only the range of coordinates $x,y$ covering the exterior of this singular cylinder which however (thanks to the vanishing circumference) physically resembles a linear singularity which extends in the $\partial_{v}$ direction.